Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

 \subsection{The MOLEXA network}

-The MOLEXA model takes the measurable quantities (i.e., the three-dimensional ion momenta measured in coincidence) from CEI as an input and predicts the initial structure of a molecule before before its interaction with the X-ray pulse (Fig.~\ref*{fig:illustration_and_model}A).
+The MOLEXA model takes the measurable quantities (i.e., the three-dimensional ion momenta measured in coincidence) from CEI as an input and predicts the initial structure of a molecule before its interaction with the X-ray pulse (Fig.~\ref{fig:illustration_and_model}a).
 It comprises four modules for input embedding, dynamics extraction, structure denoising, and uncertainty estimation, which will be briefly described in the following.
-Full network details can be found in Supplementary Methods and Algorithms~\ref*{alg:EmbeddingModule} -~\ref*{alg:UncertaintyModule}.
+Full network details can be found in Supplementary Note 1.

-The input to the Embedding Module (Fig.~\ref*{fig:illustration_and_model}A) contains the atomic number, charge state, and molecular-frame momentum of each atomic fragment.
+The input to the Embedding Module (Fig.~\ref{fig:illustration_and_model}a) contains the atomic number, charge state, and molecular-frame momentum of each atomic fragment.
 The embeddings of the atomic number and charge state are concatenated with the linear projection of the momentum to form atom-wise features.
 The atomic features are concatenated to create pairwise features, which are then processed by a residual block before being sent as input to the Dynamics Extraction Module.

-The Dynamics Extraction Module (Fig.~\ref*{fig:illustration_and_model}B) generates conditioning information used in the Structure Denoising Module.
+The Dynamics Extraction Module (Fig.~\ref{fig:illustration_and_model}b) generates conditioning information used in the Structure Denoising Module.
 The basic Transformer block, which includes multi-head self-attention, is implemented and accounts for the majority of the computational load for both this and subsequent modules.
 Instead of directly stacking the Transformer blocks on top of one another, we found that adding memory operations at the end of each block enhances model performance.
-Similar to the long short-term memory mechanism \cite{Hochreiter-1997-NeuralComp}, the memory operations (on the right side of Fig.~\ref*{fig:illustration_and_model}B) include a forget gate that regulates what information to discard from the previous state, an update gate that decides which information in the Transformer output should be added to the memory, and an output gate that selectively sends the current state of the memory to the next Transformer block.
+Similar to the long short-term memory mechanism \cite{Hochreiter-1997-NeuralComp}, the memory operations (on the right side of Fig.~\ref{fig:illustration_and_model}b) include a forget gate that regulates what information to discard from the previous state, an update gate that decides which information in the Transformer output should be added to the memory, and an output gate that selectively sends the current state of the memory to the next Transformer block.
+In comparison to using skip connections, the memory mechanism is found to suppress the mean (maximum) atomic distance and angle errors by 3.6\% (4\%) and 1.3\% (4.4\%), respectively.
 We refer to the combination of the Transformer and memory operations as the "Transformer with Memory" (TM) block.
 There are six TM blocks in the Dynamics Extraction Module.